MolSSI-Education/cpp_programming/01-12-homework4.md

 ## Tasks

 ## Raising Errors
 1. Add a `try` and `except` statement to your `run_mc` function which will raise an error if two particles are overlapping (ie, if a `ZeroDivisionError` is raised by `calculate_LJ`.
 Print an informative message like - "Infinite energy calculated - particles overlapping!
 Halting MC simulation" if the error occurs.
 Make sure you have a test for this behavior.
-You can test for an expected exception using pytest by inserting the following into your function:
+You can test for an expected exception using pytest by inserting the following into your test function:

 ~~~
 with pytest.raises(EXPECTED_ERROR)